World Languages Department

 *This course is for elective credit and can be repeated for elective credit

-In this class, students will be introduced to the study of grammar to reinforce their Spanish speaking and writing skills.
+In this class, students reinforce their Spanish speaking and writing skills.
 The student is expected to participate orally through daily conversations in Spanish.
 The differences between formal and informal language, both oral and written, will be stressed throughout the year.
+Students will be given time to receive support of academic classes.
 Students will be given the opportunity to earn up to 4 World Language credits through proficiency assessment credit of Spanish 1, 2, 3, and/or 4.
 This proficiency credit includes the necessary credits to meet the 4 year college admission requirements.